The Common Lisp Cookbook – Error and exception handling

 Custom error messages (:report)

-So far, when throwing our error, we saw this default text in the debugger:
+So far, when signaling our error, we saw this default text in the debugger:

 Condition COMMON-LISP-USER::MY-DIVISION-BY-ZERO was signalled.